Darién Gap: The route in the 21st century

 Records are not kept, but it is known that many migrants die on this trip.

 The hiking trail ascends abruptly over a mountain; the four-day hike is a challenge even for a person in good physical shape.
-Women who are carrying babies or pregnant make the attempt.
+Nonetheless, women who are carrying babies or pregnant still make the attempt.

-The rainfall in the Darién Gap produces flash floods that can carry sleepers to their deaths.
-Several rivers with neither bridges nor boats must be crossed.
+Rainfall in the Darién Gap produces flash floods that can carry sleepers to their deaths.
+Several rivers without bridges or boats must be crossed.
 No services of any kind are available; food, a tent and water purification materials sufficient for a hike of several days must be carried.
-Bodies of migrants are often found, but the numbers found are said to be grossly under-reported by authorities in Panama.
-There is no medical help and no way to evacuate someone ill, injured, or simply exhausted.
+Bodies of migrants are often found, but the number found are said to be grossly under-reported by authorities in Panama.
+There is no medical help and no way to evacuate someone ill, injured, or exhausted.
 A broken leg is usually fatal.
 There are many insects, snakes, and carnivorous animals.
 Many migrants are robbed or raped.
 There is no police presence and no cellphone service.